joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Downloading Training Data
 --------------------------------------------
-To download data to the directory you are working in, use the `retrieve_annual_training_data` function:
+To download data into the directory you are working in, use the `retrieve_annual_training_data` function:

 .. code-block:: python